 A two pipe plumbing system, on the other hand, uses separate pipes for hot and cold water supply and a third pipe for wastewater removal.
 This allows for more consistent water pressure and temperature, as hot and cold water can be supplied simultaneously without interference.
 In addition, a two pipe system allows for isolation of fixtures, which means that if there is a leak or problem with a fixture, it can be shut off without affecting the water supply to other fixtures.

-What Is Process Piping?
+What is Process Piping?

 Process piping refers to the network of pipes used in industrial processes to transport various fluids and gases, such as water, oil, natural gas, chemicals, and steam.
 These pipes are used to connect equipment, such as pumps, compressors, and heat exchangers, to transport fluids between them.